Khyme/Khyme/README.md

 ### Hi there 👋

+I am Kim Schuhmacher, 🖥️ by day, 🩺 by night, and 🏇 in between.
+Based in Paris, France 🇫🇷.

 <!--
 **Khyme/Khyme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.